And relax… 6 of the best destinations for wellness experiences

-After the stresses and strains of the past weeks, we all need a little TLC.
-Let us focus your mind on the wonderful wellness experiences that await you on your travels with P&O Cruises – we’ve picked six of the best that combine unique cultural traditions with rejuvenating rest and relaxation.
+Let us focus your mind on the wonderful wellness experiences that await you on your travels with P&O Cruises - we've picked four of the best destinations that combine unique cultural traditions with rejuvenating rest and relaxation

 The wild landscapes and extraordinary beauty of Norway’s fjords are spiritual experiences in themselves.
 Some choose to hike off into the wilderness to find peace; others take to fjordic waters in kayaks to find calm.
 And others find true sanctuary in a sun salutation.
 Whether you join a group or simply do your own thing, an al fresco yoga session surrounded by the glories of Norway can help you become at one with nature and find inner harmony.
 And worry not – you won’t be alone.
 Yoga is a huge part of the Norwegian lifestyle (Oslo has hosted an International Yoga Day for five years on the trot) so don’t be surprised if on your travels you see locals stopping to stretch, breathe and meditate, inspired no doubt by their country’s magnificent mountains, natural wonders and pure waters.